Accelerator vs Incubator: What’s the Difference?

 Read the story of how Oxwash, a sustainable laundry startup, raised £1.75m in seed funding and collaborated with FMCG giant Reckitt Benckiser to scale their business through Founders Factory’s accelerator.

-While our operational support and corporate partnerships are the cornerstone of our model, we invest £30k into all startups joining the accelerator program (terms differ in New York and Johannesburg).
+While our operational support, corporate partnerships and network are the cornerstone of our model, we invest cash into all startups joining the accelerator program - in the UK this is £30k in return for 4-6% equity).

 Ten other notable accelerators